CitizenScientist/CitizenHealthScientist/README.md

 ```
 Some topics will include:

-1. Achieving optimal brain health
-2. Rest and healing
+1. Rest, meditation, and healing
-3. Improving cognition through exercise
+2. Improving cognition through daily routines and exercise
-4. Healthy relationships to improve coping and immune health
+3. Healthy relationships to improve coping and immune health
-5. Minimizing inflammation
+4. Minimizing inflammation to achieve optimal brain health
-6. Reviving folk medicine and the wisdom of past generations
+5. Reviving folk medicine and the wisdom of past generations
-7. Brain health in childhood
-8. Brain health and aging
+6. Parent-child interaction and brain development

-Links to different resources will be curated, so that this site can provide a one-stop shopping.
+Links to different resources will be curated.

 ```
 ### Support and Contacts